amittkulkarni/structurify/README.md

 -   **Seamless Integration**: The generated diagram appears in a new VS Code Webview panel, right inside your editor.
 -   **Mermaid.js**: Leverages the popular Mermaid.js library for clean and clear diagram rendering.
 -   **Theme Aware**: The diagram view is styled to match your current VS Code theme (light, dark, or high contrast).
+-   **Export to SVG**: Easily export your generated diagrams as SVG files directly from the flowchart view.

 ---